mlaegn/report_agent/README.md

 # Report Agent Roadmap (v0)

+> **Note:** A sandbox version using the OpenAI Code Interpreter tool is being developed in parallel on the `code‑interpreter` branch.

 _A high-level, evolving plan for our AI-powered weekly reporting system.
 Focus here is on priorities & rationale — exact file layout to follow._

 ---